5 Ways to Keep your Drain Clog Free

 - Flush Your Main Line – Your low-flow toilet is great for saving water, but it does keep the mainline from being properly flushed.
 From time to time, fill a large bucket with water and slowly pour it down your main toilet while flushing.
 The heavy flow will help keep the main line moving smoothly.

 As you can see, there are quite a few things you can do yourself to keep your drains running smoothly.
 However, one thing to avoid is harsh chemicals.
 Too many of these can cause problems with your pipes.
-If you have a clog that is too much to handle alone, give us a call at Klebs Mechanical and let us resolve the problem for you efficiently and correctly.
+If you have a clog that is too much to handle alone, give us a call at KLEBS and let our experts resolve the problem for you efficiently and correctly.